 It shouldn’t be slimy, sticky, or tacky.
 If your hands have a slimy residue on them after touching raw chicken, this is a sign it has gone bad.

 Cooked chicken is firm and drier than raw chicken.
-If you notice any texture changes, such as increased softness, sliminess, stickiness, or residue, it’s likely no longer safe to eat.
+If you notice any texture changes, such as increased softness, sliminess, stickiness, or residue, it’s likely no longer safe to eat (6).

-Along with clear signs of spoilage, it’s also important to look at the expiration date as well as consider when you purchased the chicken.
+Along with clear signs of spoilage, you will want to make note of the dates listed on the package as well as consider when you purchased the chicken (2, 7).

 The first refers to the date the chicken was packaged and is intended for use by manufacturers and retailers, rather than consumers.

-If you plan to eat chicken within 1–2 days, you can choose a package that’s approaching its expiry date, which is usually on sale.
-If you’re not going to use fresh chicken by its expiry date, it’s best to freeze it for later use (2).
+If you plan to eat chicken within 1–2 days, you can choose a package that’s approaching its use-by date, which is usually on sale.
+If you’re not going to use fresh chicken by its use-by date, it’s best to freeze it for later use (2).

 It’s also best to grab raw chicken at the end of your grocery trip.
 This reduces the time it spends in your cart in the danger zone.